-It originates from Angsi glacier near Mount Kailash in Burang County of Tibet, where the river is called as Yarlung Tsangpo.
+It originates from the Angsi glacier near Mount Kailash in Burang County of Tibet, where the river is called Yarlung Tsangpo.
 It flows further through southern Tibet and enters Arunachal Pradesh.

 Continuing its journey through the Assam Valley as Brahmaputra river and southward through Bangladesh it merges with the river Padma.
 Thereafter it is called as river Meghna eventually emptying into the Bay of Bengal.

 Guwahati and Dibrugarh are the two major cities situated on the banks of the river Brahmaputra.